broadgsa/gatk/doc/MSA_Realigner_README.txt

 At this point, you need to combine any intervals files you have into a master list; this is done by running the interval merger.
+*** Note that this step needs to be done even if you have only a single intervals file.

 Usage: java -jar dist/GenomeAnalysisTK.jar -I <input.bam> -R <ref.fasta> -T IntervalMerger --intervalsToMerge intervalsOutput1.txt [--intervalsToMerge intervalsOutput2.txt]